 This release was more ambitious, spreading the series across 13 volumes of two episodes apiece with their own opening and ending credits intact, which preserved each variant version as originally broadcast.
 Instead of being available all at one time, they were spread out over the year and could be purchased via subscription.
-Documentation is spotty at best, but it is believed that tapes 1-3 were released in May, 4 and 5 in July, 6-9 in September (as per the ad above) and 10-13 in November.
-Anyone who was patient enough could buy all 13 volumes in a box set (shown below) on December 25.
+Tapes 1-3 were released in May, 4 & 5 in July, 6-9 in September and 10-13 in November.
+(Advertising shown below.)

 Click here to view all 13 VHS sleeves

+Anyone who was patient enough could buy all 13 volumes in this box set on December 25.
 Observant readers will notice that the box window is slightly off-center with a bit more room on the left side.
-This was to accommodate a special bonus item, an exclusive double-disc music CD (shown below right).
+This was to accommodate a special bonus item, an exclusive double-disc music CD (above right).
 Disc 1 was a reprint of the Series 1 BGM collection, and Disc 2 was a unique “Best Selection” of themes edited into a continuous 32-minute medley.
-All were sampled from commercially-available recordings, but this presentation was never reissued–making it perhaps the rarest of all Yamato music releases.
+All were sampled from commercially-available recordings, but this presentation was never reissued, making it one of the rarest Yamato music releases.

 7-disc “Perfect Collection” Laserdisc Box Set (above)